misterjoshua/cities/content/home.md

     name: Lil Bub
   - description: 'Grumpy cat is an American celebrity cat known for her grumpy appearance. '
     name: Grumpy cat (Tardar Sauce)
+yoast_keyword: demonstration
+description: This is a markdown file with a demonstration
 ---
 Welcome to my awesome page about cats of the internet.